 owner & floral designer, grew up in rural New Jersey on a quiet street called Honeysuckle Way.
 Seeking adventure after graduating from Rutgers University, she moved to Maine in 2009 to lead trail crews.
 With the Maine Conservation Corps, Andrea built and maintained hiking trails throughout the backwoods of Maine, including Baxter State Park and the Appalachian Trail.
-Several rewarding years spent living in tents and hiking pristine wilderness left Andrea completely in love with Maine, its people, and, especially, its landscape.
+After several rewarding years spent living in tents and hiking pristine wilderness, Andrea fell completely in love with Maine, its people, and, especially, its landscape.